-- 2. Conducting follow-up reviews to assess whether appropriate action has been taken to address issues highlighted in previous internal audit reports on the following scope or function:- - (i) Payment System and Progress Claim Processing - (ii) Accounts Receivable and Credit Control
+- 2. Conducting follow-up reviews to assess whether appropriate action has been taken to address issues highlighted in previous internal audit reports on the following scope or function:- - (i) Tender and Contracts

 The above follow-up reviews were conducted by a different auditor in which such scope of works had been carried out previously.